ESFA-Group/HafezRelayReleases/ReadMe.md

-Latest HafezRelay software is uploaded here
+Latest HafezRelay software is uploaded here. tags should have "X.Y.Z" pattern